RyanT5/yl-training/content/post/module-G.md

 - more opportunities for outdoor and adventurous activities in safe environments
 - gaining confidence by participating in new or less familiar activities and stepping out of their comfort zones
-- all young people regardless of their abilities, can enjoy and achieve
+- all young people regardless of their abilities can enjoy and achieve

 ###### What we mean by Relevant: